NUKIB/misp/docs/OIDC.md

 ## User Roles

 You can set the user role in MISP by modifying `roles` claim in OIDC provider.
-By default, every user that wants to access MISP must be assigned to `misp-access` role.
+By default, every user that wants to access MISP must be assigned to one of these roles:

 ```php
 [